Van-Goghbot/the-coderoom/docs/bezier.rst

 Approximating the Length of a Bezier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The easiest way to evenly space the points along the bezier would be to divide the bezier's length by the design number of bricks.
-However there is no mathematically simple way to calculate this accurately.
+However, there is no mathematically simple way to calculate this accurately.
 Therefore an approximation of the length of the bezier has been used instead.

 .. figure::  imgs/length.gif
    :align:   center